estellechoi/glassify/README.md

 <br />

-Paper is web3 portfolio visualizer, which is to be built using Next, Recoil, ReactQuery, TailwindCSS and web3 libraries for study purposes.
+Paper is web3 portfolio visualizer, which is to be built using Next, Jotai, ReactQuery, TailwindCSS and web3 libraries for study purpose.

 <br />